JasonEtco/jasonet.co/posts/on-spike-work.md

 ### `git cherry-pick`

+Git's [`cherry-pick` command](https://git-scm.com/docs/git-cherry-pick) allows you to effectively[^1] copy commits from one branch to another, using their SHA (unique identifier for each commit).

 If you've organized your spike PR well, you'll have a list of commits that you want to cherry-pick.
 These are some example commits of a spike PR I've worked on:

 * `0c2a240`: Create database migration